liguanman/tomdican.github.io/_posts/HexoInstallConfig.md

 ---
 title: Hexo-install-config
-date: 2017-01-18 18:19:46
+date: 2017-01-20 2:12:11
+updated: 2017-01-20 2:26:26
-tags: hexo,install,guide,tech
+tags: hexo,tech,install,guide
 categories: Docs
 toc: true
 ---

-Welcome to [Hexo](https://hexo.io/)!
+- Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).

 ## 1 Ready